 Knowing the signs

 Once you have pulled to a stop, apply your handbrake, turn off your engine and activate your hazard warning lights immediately.
-If its dark leave your sidelights on as well.
+If it's dark or visibility is poor, leave your sidelights on as well.

 If you do not already have breakdown cover, remedy this before you find yourself in this situation.
 Whilst you don’t need breakdown cover to get someone to administer roadside assistance, you’ll find it far more expensive if you need help but don’t have breakdown cover in place.

-If there is nowhere for you to wait in safety, call the emergency services without delay.
+Remember, if there is nowhere for you to wait in safety, even if you have breakdown cover in place, call the emergency services without delay.

 Breaking down on a motorcycle